Join

 Closure Dates: The Castle is closed on the 25th and 26th of December, as well as the 1st and 2nd of January annually.
 Additional planned closure dates may be announced.

 Dogs are welcome but must be kept on a short lead.
-Visitors are advised to wear robust footwear due to uneven ground and to supervise children at all times.
+Visitors are encouraged to wear suitable footwear and supervise children at all times.

 Admission